dip-chakraborty/pythonVoiceAssistant/README.md

 # pythonVoiceAssistant
 **This is a python based voice assistant program/bot which can perform some digital tasks based on the user's preferences.**
+As of now the whole project is based on non-AI python core features only.
+The individual modules has a scope to implement AI/NLP/DL in future which is in scope.
+Individual modules can exchange the voice command to pass recognition data so that it can have the aviation to expand/fork easily based on the user's/programmer's demand.

 ----------------------------------------------------------------------------------------------------------------------------